Willie169/termux-sh/README.md

 ### Prerequisites

 <ul>
-<li>Sufficient storage (calculated on Termux 0.118.3, excluding cache):
+<li>Sufficient storage (calculated on Termux 0.118.3, excluding cleanable caches):
 <ul>
 <li>Approximately 0.2 GB for the Termux app itself.
 <li>Approximately 6.4 GB in total for the minimal configuration with <code>XFCE=0</code>, <code>ANDROID=0</code>, and